Links checked 12/04/2018.

 What is paraneoplastic fasciitis?

 Paraneoplastic fasciitis is a type of fasciitis that develops alongside cancer.
 It causes inflammation and thickening of the fascia, but unlike in NF, soft-tissue necrosis does not occur.
 In patients with Sweet’s syndrome who develop paraneoplastic fasciitis, skin lesions are normally present, but not always.

-On occasion, inflammation of the fascia can be a symptom of Sweet’s syndrome, even when someone does not have cancer.
+On occasion, inflammation of the fascia can be a symptom of Sweet’s syndrome, even when someone doesn’t have cancer.

 Kroshinsky, D., Alloo, A., Rothschild, B., Cummins, J., Tan, J., Montecino, R., Hoang, M., Duncan, L., Mihm, M. and Sepehr, A. (2012) Necrotizing Sweet syndrome: a new variant of neutrophilic dermatosis mimicking necrotizing fasciitis, Journal of the American Academy of Dermatology, Nov;67(5):945-54 (PubMed).